-- ways in which a student likes to learn which allows teachers to focus on a student's strengths and interests. - class-wide and more student-specific strategies that increase learning opportunities for all students. - an online format making the creation, updating, and communication of ISPs more efficient with a plan is for the ISP to become available online to parents in the future. - scheduled meetings with parents during the course of the year during which ISP goals and student progress is shared and discussed.
+- ways in which a student likes to learn which allows teachers to focus on a student's strengths and interests. - class-wide and more student-specific strategies that increase learning opportunities for all students. - an online format making the creation, updating, and communication. - scheduled meetings with parents during the course of the year during which goals and student progress is shared and discussed.